osmlab/name-suggestion-index/CONTRIBUTING.md

 #### Creating Wikidata entries

 For minor brands there may be no Wikipedia article and it may be [impossible](https://en.wikipedia.org/wiki/Wikipedia:Notability) to create one.
 In such cases one may still go to [Wikidata](https://www.wikidata.org) and select "[Create a new item](https://www.wikidata.org/wiki/Special:NewItem)" in menu.
-For such entries it is meandatory to add some external identifier or references (see section above with animation showing how it can be done).
+For such entries it is mandatory to add some external identifier or references (see section above with animation showing how it can be done).